| 2026 Term 2 |

 This article from the Raising Children Network to give you some ideas for your morning routines.
 Raising Children - Morning School Routine

-The National Assessment Program – Literacy and Numeracy (NAPLAN) is an annual national assessment for all students in Years 3, 5, 7 and 9, and is the only nationwide assessment that all Australian children undertake.
+NAPLAN is an annual national assessment for all students in Years 3, 5, 7, and 9.
+It remains the only nationwide assessment that all Australian children undertake, providing a valuable snapshot of how students are progressing in the fundamental skills of reading, writing, conventions of language, and numeracy.

 We are so proud of the steps we have taken over the last few years to bring us to the point we are at now with our teaching and learning framework.